Burn-E99/TheArtificer/README.md

     * `[[d20/40]]` will roll a d20 die and divide it by 40.
     * `[[((d20+20) - 10) / 5]]` will roll a d20, add 20 to that roll, subtract off 10, and finally divide by 5.

+## The Artificer API
+API is currently in development, details on usage and how to gain privilaged access will be added here when the API is feature complete and secured.

 ## Problems?
 Feature requests?
 If you run into any errors or problems with the bot, or think you have a good idea to add to the bot, please submit a new GitHub issue detailing it.
 If you don't have a GitHub account, a report command (detailed above) is provided for use in Discord.